veritone/veritone-sample-engine-amazon/README.md

 - [Building Engine](#building-engine)

 ## Summary
-This is a demostration Veritone engine using the Amazon Rekognition API.
+This is a demonstration Veritone engine using the Amazon Rekognition API.

-It is meant to be an example of how to creat an external processing engine deployed via Veritone Developer.
+It is meant to be an example of how to create an external processing engine deployed via Veritone Developer.

 The full sample code can be found on [Github](https://github.com/veritone/veritone-sample-engine-amazon).